 Existing research finds that bicycle parking is an effective, small-scale measure that depends on other coordinated bicycle strategies to impact VMT reduction.
 According to CAPCOA, bicycle parking reduces VMT by 0.63 percent in non-residential locations.
-However, the analysis notes that bike parking should be grouped with other bicycle infrastructure for the greatest impact.10 Meanwhile, the TDM program of the City and County of San Francisco awards points to bike parking equivalent to up to a four percent reduction in VMT, depending on surrounding land uses.11 A California Air Resource Board literature review finds a correlation between bicycle parking and bicycle use: a 1 percent increase in perceived bicycle parking availability leads to a 0.83 percent increase in the likelihood of biking.12 In Chicago, a study of bike-and-rides at nine commuter rail stations found that bicycle parking increased bicycle use and reduced approximately 1,740 VMT per day.13 https://www.arb.ca.gov/cc/sb375/policies/bicycling/bicycling_brief.pdf, 5.
+However, the analysis notes that bike parking should be grouped with other bicycle infrastructure for the greatest impact.50 Meanwhile, the TDM program of the City and County of San Francisco awards points to bike parking equivalent to up to a four percent reduction in VMT, depending on surrounding land uses.51 A California Air Resource Board literature review finds a correlation between bicycle parking and bicycle use: a 1 percent increase in perceived bicycle parking availability leads to a 0.83 percent increase in the likelihood of biking.52 In Chicago, a study of bike-and-rides at nine commuter rail stations found that bicycle parking increased bicycle use and reduced approximately 1,740 VMT per day.53